trihella/vimrc/README.md

 ```vim
    set rtp+=~/.vim/bundle/vundle/
 ```
- * Replace the path with %VIMRC_DIR%/vimrc.bundles (note that there is not the first dot) in this line in the vimrc
+ * Replace the path with %VIMRC_DIR%/vimrc.bundles (note that there is not the first dot in 'vimrc.bundle') in this line in the vimrc
 ```vim
    source ~/.vimrc.bundles
 ```